kineticstoolkit/kineticstoolkit_doc/html/_sources/files_read_c3d.md

 ```

 :::{caution}
-As indicated in the warning above, the points in this file are expressed in millimeters; however Kinetics Toolkit uses SI units and therefore meters by default.
-The point positions have been converted to meters by default, and therefore you can ignore this warning, or suppress it all the way using:
+As indicated in the warning above, the points in this file are expressed in millimetres; however, Kinetics Toolkit uses SI units and therefore metres by default.
+The point positions have been converted to metres by default, and therefore you can ignore this warning, or suppress it altogether using:

 ```
 c3d_contents = ktk.read_c3d(filename, convert_point_unit=True)